The Marquis Fellowship and The Marquis Scholarship

 Students who decide that Lafayette College is their first choice and apply under the Early Decision option are also carefully considered for all merit-based scholarship opportunities.
 However, if your enrollment here is critically dependent on being awarded a merit-based scholarship, you should apply under the Regular Decision option.

-These scholarships are new for the Class of 2018.
+The Marquis Fellowship and Marquis Scholarship in the amounts currently offered were initiated with the enrollment of the Lafayette Class of 2018..
 Only first-time applicants are considered for merit-based scholarships at the time of their application for admission.
 Selection is based on the academic record prior to enrolling at Lafayette.

 All merit-based scholarships are renewed each year at Lafayette provided the student maintains a minimum cumulative GPA of 3.00 and is enrolled full time.
 Students who are also requesting need-based financial aid must file the PROFILE and other required documents by the deadlines.
 Last-semester seniors who are approved for prorated enrollment status should expect to have their grants, scholarships, and/or loans adjusted accordingly.